How To Nurture Your Inner Child

 The translation of the word Archetype in Latin actually comes from the Greek Translation of the adjective archetypos; archetype, exemplar, ideal, norm, pattern, norm, standard.

-To understand Archetypes it is helpful to look at the work and views of Swiss Psychiatrist and Psychoanalyst Carl Jung.
-Specifically his Jung Archetypes and the Jungian Concept of the Psyche.
 Carl believed that we all have human inclinations and/or traits that we in many ways are born with.
 What he regarded as heritable psychic structures that play a part in how we experience and show up in life.

 When he used the word the Psyche he viewed the Psyche as the all-encompassing aspects of one’s thoughts, emotions, feelings, and behaviour.
 While many today would describe the psyche as just the mind.